-You will not forget the first time you see Devils Tower.
-Approaching from the south on Highway 24, the tower suddendly appears from the top of the last rise in the road.
+You will not forget the first time you see Devils Tower in Devils Tower National Monument.
+Approaching from the south on Highway 24 in Wyoming, the tower suddenly appears from the top of the last rise in the road.
 It is a solitary sentinel on the rolling plains surrounding the Black Hills, near the Belle Fourche River.
-It is easy to understand why Theodore Roosevelt established Devils Tower National Monument as our nation’s first national monument.
+So, it is easy to understand why Theodore Roosevelt established this iconic tower as our nation’s first national monument.

 Photographs from Devils Tower National Monument